Home > Business > Commercial > Sales manager: how do you lead a team?

 Gather their needs.
 For example: how would they like to be managed?
 The criteria to be taken into account are: the level of commitment, the place of each member of the team, the relationship with others, the desire for development and morale.
 A number of tools can be very useful, such as the Process Com®.

-Managing everyone in the same way doesn't help to unite a team - quite the opposite, in fact.
+Managing everyone in the same way doesn't bring a team together - quite the contrary.
 So individualise your management!

 5. Becoming the federator rather than the expert